 E3 is switching back to its in-person format for the first time since the pandemic.
-It’s an exciting move that should come as a breath of fresh air to game enthusiasts and those suffering from pandemic fatigue alike.
+This exciting move should be a breath of fresh air to game enthusiasts and those suffering from pandemic fatigue alike.

-And yet not all E3 headlines have been positive this year.
-In this article, we take a look at everything that will make E3 2023 unique, highlighting big games, big developments, and a major source of controversy that could change the way the gaming industry holds its events forever.
+And yet, not all E3 headlines have been positive this year.
+In this article, we look at everything that will make E3 2023 unique, highlighting big games, big developments, and a major source of controversy that could change the way the gaming industry holds its events forever.

 Ubisoft

 Ubisoft is poised to have a big E3 this year.
-The studio has several blockbuster games in development, including two Assasins’ Creed titles (Mirage, and Nexus) as well as several large significant titles poised for release several years down the line.
+The studio has several blockbuster games in development, including two Assasins’ Creed titles (Mirage and Nexus) and several large, significant titles poised for release several years down the line.

 While it may be a pipe dream to expect news on Splinter Cell 7 or the long-reported Star Wars open-world game that is currently being helmed by a Ubisoft team, this remains a company to monitor during this year’s event.